nhaingo/cse341-haingoproject/README.md

-This is a repository for CSE-341-project
+This is a repository for CSE-341-project for week 3 anf week 4 that include validation rules and authentication rules